-To the end of respecting their new home, the occupiers created the Sanitation Committee.
-Tom Regis—known as “Tobacco Tom” for his free cigarettes program—is a member of the committee devoted to ensuring litter doesn’t jeopardize the occupation.
+The Sanitation Committee is responsible for ensuring the occupiers respect their new home.
+Tom Regis—known as “Tobacco Tom” for his free cigarettes program—is a member of the committee and says it’s essential to make sure litter doesn’t jeopardize the occupation.

 “Frankly there’s been a lot of cigarettes, and we’ll find a lot of organic matter like food scraps,” he said.
 “I made an announcement about three or four days ago to the GA that sanitation is what we need to be concerned about, because other ‘Occupies’ are being evacuated right now for sanitation reasons. … Since then, it’s been better.”

 Cigarette butts were noticeably absent from McPherson on Saturday.
-The activists have even been rotating their tent locations and re-seeding the grass they trample down.
+The activists rotate their tent locations and re-seed the grass they trample down.
 The committee has also been leading sanitation marches to clean up other parts of the city, like Dupont Circle.
 “It was great outreach because people tend to engage in conversation when you’re reaching for a cigarette butt under their bench,” Regis said.

 There are also burgeoning media and technology teams to connect the D.C. occupiers to movements across the nation and provide the press with accurate information.
 According to Mears, the media team has become more of a public relations institution, fact-checking reporters, following the news, and managing the Twitter and livestreamed events.
 They are currently raising money to start their own newspaper.
 They also work on information generation and dispersion, compiling information on everything from where the good pizza places are to lobbying practices for activists and larger media.

-As the movement’s notoriety grows, the protestors are also finding themselves with significant funding.
+As the movement’s notoriety grows, the protestors find themselves with significant funding.
 Finance Committee member Rooj Alwazir said Occupy DC has generated $16,000 in three weeks.
-According to Alwazir, on-site donations have been approaching $800 a day, with $1,200 more coming in online.
+According to Alwazir, on-site donations are approaching $800 a day, with $1,200 more coming in online.
 On Saturday, the GA consented to open an Occupy DC account at Signal Financial, a local credit union.